LewieM1995/ringconserver/README.md

 ## Ringcon - Server
 ## Description
-This server is the backend component of the Ring Container app.
+This server is the backend component of the Ringcon app.
 It handles the logic for storing and retrieving data for the Next.js frontend application.

 ## Installation Instructions
 Clone the Repository: